International Workers' Day: Pakistan

 International Labour Day is observed in Pakistan on 1 May to commemorate the social and economic achievements of workers.
 It is a public and national holiday.
 Many organized street demonstrations take place on Labor Day, where workers and labor unions protest against labor repression and demand for more rights, better wages and benefits.

 Sri Lanka

-In Sri Lanka, it is observed on 1 May and is a government and public holiday.
-The government has held official May Day celebrations in major towns and cities, with the largest being in the capital, Colombo.
+In Sri Lanka, International Workers' Day was declared a public, bank, and mercantile holiday in 1956.
+The government has held official celebrations in major towns and cities, with the largest being in the capital, Colombo.
 During celebrations, it is common to witness party leaders greeting the crowds.
 Workers frequently carry banners with political slogans and many parties decorate their vehicles.

 Southeast Asia

 Cambodia

 In Cambodia, it is known as International Labour Day and is a public holiday.
 No marches for labour day were permitted in Cambodia for several years after the 2013 Cambodian general election and surrounding mass protests.
 A tightly controlled march on a limited scale was first permitted again in 2019.